November 24. Kazinform's timeline of major events

 2010 – The Kazakh delegation for the first time pays a visit to the Kingdom of Denmark.

 2011 – Public Broadcasting Service» (PBS) airs the documentary This is America visits Kazakhstan consisting of three 30-minute mini-series.
+The film is about the political and economic development of Kazakhstan, strengthening of Kazakh-US partnership as well as history, cultural heritage, traditions, art, ethnic diversity of the country.

 2017 – The Kazakh-Finnish Green Technology Transfer Center QazFinnTec is established in Helsinki.